 In yesterday's blog from the Law Office of Bryan Fagan, we discussed the first of a few different paths that your divorce could travel down.
 So much of a divorce is based on your specific circumstances that I always hesitate to go into the nitty-gritty details of a case in these blog posts.
 With that said, if you have some unique circumstances that you want answers and feedback in relation to, please give us a call at the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultation six days a week here in our office.
+Our licensed family law attorneys offer free-of-charge consultation six days a week here in our office.

 Negotiate the divorce first, File the divorce second

 On the other hand, deadlines spur action.
 The fact that you know you have a trial date on Monday means that you and your spouse may negotiate with your minds more open to a settlement on the Friday leading up to the trial.
-Thinking that you have all the time in the world to work out a settlement can mean that you lollygag and putz around instead of getting on the ball and getting a settlement done.
-While the issues of your case are important and often times are complex, very few cases need a year to complete.
+Thinking that you have all the time in the world to work out a settlement can mean that you lollygag and putz around instead of getting on the ball and getting a payment done.
+While the issues of your case are essential and often are complex, very few cases need a year to complete.

-So, if you and your spouse can act civilly to one another, are not keen on fighting in court and have hammered out basic agreements to many if not all of the areas of your case, then it may make sense for you to wait to file and instead use the time early in the divorce process to work on a settlement.
-Remember- without a clock ticking you need to be able to stay on task.
-If no settlement comes after a few weeks of negotiation it may be time to go ahead and file for divorce first.
+So, if you and your spouse can act civilly to one another, are not keen on fighting in court, and have hammered out basic agreements to many if not all of the areas of your case, then it may make sense for you to wait to file and instead use the time early in the divorce process to work on a settlement.
+Remember- without a clock ticking; you need to be able to stay on task.
+If no settlement comes after a few weeks of negotiation, it may be time to go ahead and file for divorce first.